opengaming/osgameclones/README.md

 # * free means no cost, open means liberally licensed
 ```

-## Add a game parent
+## Add a reference to the original game

-If you're adding a new game group:
+All the games listed need an original game they re-implement or clone.
+If there is no
+existing game entry in [`/originals`][originals] directory you can create a new entry
+for it by following the following format.
+All originals are validated against the rules
+in the [`/schema/originals.yaml`][schema_originals] validation file.

 ```yaml
 - name:         string     # Name of the original game (required)